On the arithmetic of polynomial semidomains: Factoriality Properties

 One can now verify that any decomposition of $x+1$, $x^2 + x + 1$, $x^3 + 1$, and $x^4 + x^2 + 1$ as a product of non-constant polynomials in $\cc[x]$ must contain a factor that does not belong to $\nn_0[x]$.
 Hence the decompositions in~\eqref{eq:two factorizations of the same polynomials} are actually distinct factorizations of $f$ in $\nn_0[x]$.
 Thus, $\nn_0[x]$ is not a UFS. \end{example}

-Recall that a monoid $M$ is a length-factorial monoid (or an LFM for short) if for all $b \in M$ and $z, z' \in \mathsf{Z}(b)$, the equality $|z| = |z'|$ implies $z = z'$.
-We say that a semidomain $S$ is a \emph{length-factorial semidomain} (\emph{LFS}) if its multiplicative monoid is an LFM.
-It is clear that every UFS is an LFS.
-In addition, it was proved by J. Coykendall and W. W. Smith~\cite{CS11} that an integral domain is an LFS if and only if it is a UFS.
+Recall that a semidomain $S$ is called length-factorial (or an LFS for short) if $S^*$ is an LFM; that is, $S^*$ is atomic and any two distinct factorizations of the same element of $S^*$ have distinct lengths.
+It was proved by Coykendall and Smith~\cite{CS11} that an integral domain is an LFS if and only if it is a UFS.
 As a result, the length-factorial property (somehow vacuously) ascends to (Laurent) polynomial domains.
-In this section, we prove that the semidomains where the length-factorial property ascends to (Laurent) polynomial semidomains are precisely the integral domains.
+In this section, we prove that the class of semidomains where the length-factorial property ascends to (Laurent) polynomial semidomains is precisely the class consisting of integral domains.

 For the rest of the section, we identify a semidomain $S$ with a subsemiring of the integral domain $\mathcal{G}(S)$ (see Lemma~\ref{lem:characterization of integral semirings}).
 Given a semidomain $S$, let $n$ be the smallest positive integer such that the sum of $n$ copies of $1$ equals $0$ in $S$, and let $n$ be~$0$ if such a positive integer does not exist.
-As in the context of commutative rings, we call~$n$ the \emph{characteristic} of $S$.
-We proceed to show that the irreducible polynomials in Example~\ref{ex: Nakayama's example} are still irreducible as polynomials in $S[x]$ for any semidomain $S$ that is not an integral domain.
+As in the context of commutative rings with identities, we call~$n$ the \emph{characteristic} of $S$.

+We proceed to show that the irreducible polynomials in Example~\ref{ex: Nakayama's example} are still irreducible as polynomials in $S[x]$ for any semidomain~$S$ that is not an integral domain.
+Then we will take a look at two applications of this technical lemma.

 \begin{lemma} Let $S$ be a semidomain that is not an integral domain.
 Then the polynomials

 are irreducible in $S[x]$. \end{lemma}

 \begin{proof} Note that if $S$ had finite characteristic, then every element of $S$ would have an additive inverse, which contradicts the hypothesis that $S$ is not an integral domain.
 Consequently, $S$ has characteristic~$0$.
 Also, observe that any element of $S$ dividing any of the polynomials in~\eqref{eq:four polynomials} must be a unit.
 Let us analyze each polynomial $p(x)$ in \eqref{eq:four polynomials} independently.